 My preference for hostels began out of necessity; as a corporate dropout determined to recreate herself into an independent travel writer and photographer, I had to watch every penny.
 I set out on my first round-the-world journey in early 2007.
-Arriving in Ho Chi Minh City, Vietnam with a reservation at a cheap hotel for the first two nights, but it didn’t take me long to find the backpacker district and switch to the cheaper digs.
+Arriving in Ho Chi Minh City, Vietnam with a reservation at a cheap hotel for the first two nights, it didn’t take me long to find the backpacker district and switch to the cheaper digs.
 Although I worried about unclean conditions, bugs, and being kept awake by boisterous hostel mates, my accommodations were always clean, bug-free, and fairly quiet.

 During this first trip, I opted for private rooms with bathrooms rather than dorms with shared baths and showers.
 That they even have private facilities is one of the best-kept secrets about hostels.
 Most people I tell are shocked.

-Used by solo travelers, married couples, and friends traveling together who range in age from late teens up to 70-somethings, hostels offer a marvelous, eclectic experience, but the biggest benefit for me is that I can stay on the road longer.
+Used by solo travelers, married couples, and friends traveling together who range in age from late teens up to seventy-somethings, hostels offer a marvelous, eclectic experience, but the biggest benefit for me is that I can stay on the road longer.
 These days, I measure the cost of everything against the price of a bed in a hostel dorm.
 Their cheap prices let me stay out on the road longer.

 After years of working at jobs that paid the bills but brought no joy, baby boomer Barbara Weibel walked away from corporate life in 2007 to pursue the only things she’d ever wanted to do: writing, photography, and travel.
 These days she discovers the world, one culture at a time, for nine to ten months each year.
-Follow her journey at Hole In The Donut Cultural Travel.
+Follow her journey at Hole in the Donut Cultural Travel.